MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-feedback.md

 4. Under **Enter your feedback**, enter a title and explain your feedback in more detail.

 5. Under **Choose a category**, choose if it's a problem or suggestion.
-Select the best category and subcategory for your feedback from the second dropdown.
+Select the best category and subcategory for your feedback from the dropdowns.

 6. Continue to find similar feedback and then add more details, like screenshots, files, and diagnostic data.